Monocular Depth Estimation Using Cues Inspired by Biological Vision Systems: Conclusion and Future Work

 In this paper, we have shown that the simple introduction of semantic segmentation, instance area, and per-class size priors can improve performance in our depth estimation system.
 We choose this information to align with known depth cues in the biological domain: familiar size, relative size, and absolute size.
 These cues relate the apparent size of an object to either the size of other, similarly sized objects, or to a known size prior of how large that object actually is in world coordinates.
 Without this explicit information, the model must learn about these cues itself, and with any insufficiency in either model capacity or data availability, it will struggle to extract this information.
 Our method overcomes this issue, and provides a way to incorporate knowledge from outside the depth dataset.

 Our method is easily applicable to any depth estimation system, improves performance significantly over the baseline, and can be easily expanded to include information from further sources if required.
-While we are constrained in our experiments at present by computational limits, we believe that introducing this information to other, more complex systems would still yield an increase in performance.
+We believe that introducing this information to other, more complex systems would still yield an increase in performance.
+Further, we believe that with the use of more depth-focused language data and with better models of external knowledge, significant improvements may be obtained.
 In our future work, these experiments will be undertaken.
 In this way we expect to be able to prove in the future the general applicability of this method, and therefore to provide further evidence that monocular depth estimation systems may be making use of cues identified in the biological domain.